xbeat/Machine-Learning/README.md

 Introduction to Outliers

 Outliers are data points that significantly differ from other observations in a dataset.
 They can occur due to various reasons such as measurement errors, data entry mistakes, or genuine anomalies.
 Detecting and handling outliers is crucial for maintaining data quality and ensuring accurate analysis results.

+## Core Components of Agent Decision-Making in LangChain

+Core Components of Agent Decision-Making in LangChain

+LangChain is a framework for developing applications powered by language models.
+In the context of agent decision-making, it provides several core components that work together to create intelligent agents capable of reasoning and taking actions.
+These components include the language model, memory, tools, and the agent itself.

 ## Linear Mixed Models in Python